tuzhong007/tuzhong007.github.io/_posts/2019-10-26-relations-between-some-double-sequences-and-series-of-functions.md

 ---
 layout: post
-title: relations between some double sequences and series of functions
+title: relations between some double sequences and series of functions(SEQUENCE AND SERIES OF FUNCTIONS)
 category: about math
 ---
 <head>